zmkfirmware/zmk/docs/docs/behavior/key-press.md

 ## Summary

-The most basic of behaiors, is the ability to send certain keycode presses and releases in response to activating a certain key.
+The most basic of behaviors, is the ability to send certain keycode presses and releases in response to activating a certain key.

 For reference on keycode values, see the [USB HID Usage Tables](https://www.usb.org/document-library/hid-usage-tables-12).